 4.)
 You'll have to get used to some unusual terminology.
 Tuck, pike, straddle, hocks, invert, beat say whhhhat?
 These are all words to describe how we move our body through space.
 It's like the circus lingo and it may seem a tad confusing at first, but don't worry you will soon pick it up...
 There will also be a ton of weird and wonderful names that we use to describe the tricks - it's just how we do it in circus.
 It’s sort of like learning a new language, so don’t expect to fully understand what the heck your teacher is going on about if it’s your very first time in class.
 You will soon pick it up and it will sort of become second nature within a couple of weeks.

 5.)
-You’re going to find out that the impossible becomes the possible.
-Expect to be hanging and dangling, twisting and contorting into some very weird and wonderful positions, making some rather strange shapes with your body and at rather precarious angles, (and if it’s silks you are doing probably tying yourself up in knots) that you may not have believed possible.
+You're going to find out that the impossible becomes the possible.
+Expect to be hanging and dangling, twisting and contorting into some very weird and wonderful positions, making some rather strange shapes with your body and at rather precarious angles, and if it's silks you're doing then you'll be wrapping yourself up in knots (or locks as we call them) that you may not have believed possible.
 Yes it’s all about making the impossible possible in aerial!

 6.)
 You'll probably be a little disorientated when hanging upside down.
 Don’t worry if you can’t seem to figure out your right from your left, your up from your down or your front from your behind.
 It’s not you being stupid it’s just when you are moving about in 3-dimensional space it can all get a bit confusing.
 Again something that you adjust to pretty quick.